Art Education Resources, Tips and Tricks and Art Lesson Ideas

 Other Kinds of Worksheets

-My school is an AVID school and we are encouraged to incorporate WICOR which stands for Writing, Inquiry, Collaboration, Organization, and Reading into our teaching strategies.
 I created a series of worksheets I use for bellwork that require my students to read a passage and answer questions about the artist, genre or art career.
 Reading, check.
 Writing, check.
 You can read my post about art bell work here.

 In addition, I use Close Reading worksheets to incorporate art criticism into my curriculum.
-I introduce my students to and artwork and ask guiding questions about the artwork using Feldman’s model of art criticism.
+I introduce my students to an artwork and ask guiding questions about the artwork using Feldman’s model of art criticism.
 These question check off Inquiry and if they work in pairs to critique the work, I checked off Collaboration too.
 Lastly, I have my students use a binder in art class, which checks off Organization.
 We have a sections to each of the following: vocabulary, process journal, art history (Close Readings), bell work, and blank pages for sketching.
 Click here for more information about my Close Readings worksheets.

 Thanks for reading! – Trista